ColOfAbRiX/figlet4s/README.md

     .print()                       // Print the FIGure

 }
 ```

 ### Using the Figlet4s client

 If you need to have more fine-grained control on the operations, or you prefer to not use the option
-builder, you can call the API primitives yourself to fill the ``RenderOptions`.
+builder, you can call the API primitives yourself to fill the `RenderOptions` case class that is
+used to pass, as the name suggests, the options to render a text.

 ```scala
 import com.colofabrix.scala.figlet4s.unsafe._